SkylerCrook/cse15l-lab-reports/Week2LabReport.md

 # Part 1: Servers

-For this assignment, I created a local web server called StringServer that contains a single string which gets lines added by inputing requests through the URL.
+For this assignment, I created a local web server called StringServer that contains a single string which gets lines added to it by the user inputing requests through the URL.

 **Code**